-- Identify manager actions that cause people to quit their jobs (via an employee experience survey).
+- Identify manager traits that cause people to quit their jobs (via an employee experience survey).

 - Teach your managers to lead in a way that promotes employee engagement and retention.

 If you don’t yet have access to an employee experience survey or management tools, that’s OK!
-Read on to discover four reasons why good employees leave bad managers.
+Read on to discover four reasons why good employees managers with certain bad traits.
 If you observe any of the following, take action as soon as possible!

 1. Bad managers give feedback too often (or not at all).